illiakornyk/messenger-api/README.md

 ## Introduction

 This project is a simple messenger application, similar to Telegram, that allows users to communicate with each other via text messages.
 Users can find each other using unique nicknames.
-The application will be developed using a microservice architecture, with a backend written in Node.js and Java Spring, and a frontend built with React.js.
+The application will be developed using a microservice architecture, with a backend written in Node.js, and a frontend built with React.js.
 Data will be stored in the cloud using PostgreSQL for user authentication and login data, and MongoDB for streaming user data, such as messages.

 ## Author